malczan/FitApp-SwiftUI/README.md

 ## How to install and configure

 1. Clone the repository
-2. Open project in Xcodey
+2. Open project in Xcode
 3. Start iPhone simulator and try my app :)